tkruse/CppCoreGuidelines/CppCoreGuidelines.md

 ## <a name="SS-temp-hier"></a>T.temp-hier: Template and hierarchy rules:

-Templates are the backbone of C++'s support for generic programming and class hierarchies the backbone of its support for object-oriented programming.
+Templates are the main element of C++'s support for generic programming and class hierarchies the main element of its support for object-oriented programming.
 The two language mechanisms can be used effectively in combination, but a few design pitfalls must be avoided.